-For the years ended December 31, 2022 and 2021, the Group's net foreign exchange gains (losses) were \$797,017 thousand and \$(2,925) thousand, respectively.
+For the years ended December 31, 2023 and 2022, the Group's net foreign exchange gains were \$808,734 thousand and \$797,017 thousand, respectively.
 It is impractical to disclose net foreign exchange gains (losses) by each significant foreign currency due to the variety of the foreign currency transactions and functional currencies of the entities in the Group.